PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ## Version Skew Strategy

-This enhancement only involves adding `NetworkPolicy` resources, which are managed by the `cert-manager-operator`.
-There are no version skew concerns with other components, as the operator's version will be tied to the policies it deploys.
+This enhancement only involves adding `NetworkPolicy` resources.
+The operand network policies are managed by the `cert-manager-operator`, while the operator's own network policies are managed by the OLM bundle.
+There are no version skew concerns with other components, as the operator's version will be tied to the operand policies it deploys.
 The Kubernetes API for `NetworkPolicy` is stable.

 ## Operational Aspects of API Extensions